The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Carbon Nucleosynthesis

 To integrate AGB yields with \VICE, we linearly interpolate yield tables in both mass and metallicity.
 Below the smallest mass in a table, $\ycagb$ is linearly extrapolated to 0 at $1\,\Mo$ to avoid numerical artifacts.
 The population-averaged AGB star yield is calculated with

 where $u_{\rm AGB}=8\,\Mo$ is the maximum birth mass of an AGB star, $m_\textrm{post-AGB}(\tau)$ is the birth mass of stars which complete AGB evolution at age $\tau$, and $dN/dm$ is the initial mass function (IMF).
 The IMF normalization is $ A := \int_l^u m \frac{dN}{dm} dm $ where $l=0.08\,\Mo$ and $u = 100\,\Mo$ are the assumed minimum and maximum mass of star formation.
 We assume a \citet{larson74} main sequence mass-lifetime-relationship.
+Although there are other, more recent forms of the mass-lifetime relation available in the literature \citep[e.g.,][]{hurley+2000, vincenzo+2016}, the updates have primarily affected the low- and high-mass ends of the IMF, leaving the AGB star mass range (${\sim}1$--$8\,\Mo$) largely unaffected.
+The highest mass stars live sufficiently short lives that their enrichment can be approximated as instantaneous for most purposes \citep[see discussion in, e.g.,][]{WAF17}, while the lowest mass stars have lifetimes larger than the age of the Universe and therefore do not meaningfully influence chemical evolution.
+As a consequence, swapping our mass-lifetime relation for any of these alternatives has no impact on our conclusions.
 We take the total stellar lifetime (through post-AGB) to be $1.1\times$ the main sequence lifetime.
 Thus, the mass $m_\textrm{post-AGB}$ is slightly larger than the main-sequence turn-off mass.

 The IMF-averaged yields computed from the literature tables differ in normalization and metallicity dependence.
-The left panel of Fig.~\ref{fig:agb-ssp} shows IMF-averaged C yields for each AGB model as a function of metallicity, computed at time $\tau = 10$ Gyr after the formation of a single stellar population.
+The middle panel of Fig.~\ref{fig:agb_yields} shows IMF-averaged C yields for each AGB model as a function of metallicity, computed at time $\tau = 10$ Gyr after the formation of a single stellar population.
 The normalizations span a factor of \about{2} (e.g., between $6\times 10^{-4}$ and $12 \times 10^{-4}$ at $Z=0.33\,\Zo$).
 Additionally, the slope varies by a factor of ${\sim}3$.
 Both \nugrid{} and \aton{} predict slightly non-monotonic C yields with $Z$, but modelling systematics may exceed the scale of non-monotonic features.
 These variations are due to different choices of reaction rates, convection treatments, and mass-loss rates (see discussion below and \citealt{james+23}).